For SellersMarket Data

 EBITDA Multiple Range: 4-9x

-Electrical services multiples are slightly lower than HVAC/plumbing because of the higher project-based revenue mix.
-Businesses with significant recurring commercial maintenance contracts trade at the top of the range.
+Electrical services multiples are typically slightly lower than HVAC or plumbing due to a higher proportion of project-based revenue.
+Businesses with substantial recurring commercial maintenance contracts trade at the top of this range.

 Landscaping and Lawn Care